fraliphsoft/HOI-det/README.md

 cp anno_bbox.mat anno_bbox_full.mat
 ```

+note that there are dirty data in hico datasets with incorrect rotated images, which lead to failure when fusing the image and some preprocessed data because of different tensor shape.
+So we pick up these image and rotate them.
+For train set, see lines 77-86 and 117-120  in `/lib/roi_data_layer/minibatch.py`, and lines 70-77 in `/lib/roi_data_layer/roibatchLoader.py`.
+For test set, see lines 282-295, 307-310 and 316-319 in `/test_net_hico.py`.

 #### 2. Calculate Human Body Part Regions

 We provide the fine-tuned [WSHP](https://github.com/MVIG-SJTU/WSHP) code in './WSHP', you can run it following these steps: